FeralAI/GP2040/README.md

+> GP2040 is no longer being maintained.
+Please check out the more fully-featured community fork called [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE).
+Documentation for GP2040-CE can be found at <https://gp2040-ce.info>.
+Thank you to the [Open Stick Community](https://github.com/OpenStickCommunity) members for picking up the slack and advancing this project in my absence.

 # GP2040 Firmware

 GP2040 is a gamepad firmware for the Raspberry Pi Pico and other boards based on the RP2040 microcontroller, and provides high performance with a rich feature set across multiple platforms.
 GP2040 is compatible with PC, MiSTer, Android, Raspberry Pi, Nintendo Switch, PS3 and PS4 (legacy controller support).